College Students Addicted to Drugs & Alcohol

 It’s important that college students have an opportunity to receive treatment for their addiction in facilities that cater specifically to their needs.
 Often, people in college who have an addiction do not have options for treatment that are allocated for them.
 It’s important that they have their own treatment facilities because of the idea of comparison.

 When people go into treatment centers, they will see a lot of people who have been in treatment for a long time.
 Some people who have gone to treatment centers multiple times.
 This can make the young college student feel like their addiction isn’t that bad or that they don’t really need help.
 The college student needs to know that their addiction is serious and that they need help before it’s too late.

 Each year about 696,000 students between the ages of 18 and 24 are assaulted by another student who hasbeen drinking.

-Though a lot of people argue that Marijuana is the gateway drug, Alcohol could be seen as the true gateway drug—and it’s legal.
+Though a lot of people argue that Marijuana or prescription drugs like Vicoprofen like is the gateway drug, Alcohol could be seen as the true gateway drug—and it’s legal.
 Research from Texas A&M shows that 54 percent of 12th graders first used Alcohol over tobacco and Marijuana.
 The presence of alcohol on college campuses leads to the chances students will pursue other drugs.